rana/google-fonts/README.md

 # google-fonts

-Download and cache TTF fonts from Google using Rust.
+Download and cache TTF fonts from Google.

 There are `1,708` font families, and `11,689` fonts.